JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 By default, the dll will use a value of 4096.
 You can modify this value in hook_opt_limit.cfg (Size = value).

+The size of the execute buffer is increased from 0x10000 to 0x200000.

 *** Credits ***